monkeytypegame/monkeytype/README.md

 # Discord bot

-On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign roles on our server.
-You can find its code over at https://github.com/Miodec/monkey-bot
+On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign roles.
+You can find its code over at https://github.com/Miodec/monkey-bot.

 # Bug report or Feature request